Clark, Brian: 1932 - 2021

 • English Language Level: Advanced

-• Complex Vocabulary – The dialogue includes sophisticated medical, ethical, and philosophical terms.
-For example, discussions about euthanasia, patient autonomy, and legal rights use formal and precise language.
+• Complex Vocabulary – The dialogue includes sophisticated medical, ethical, and philosophical terminology.
+For example, discussions of euthanasia, patient autonomy, and legal rights use formal and precise language.

-Nuanced Sentence Structures – Characters often speak in long, compound, or complex sentences with subordinate clauses, which requires strong comprehension skills.
+Nuanced Sentence Structures – Characters often speak in long compound or complex sentences with subordinate clauses, requiring strong comprehension skills.

 Abstract Themes – The play explores morality, personal freedom, and existential questions.
-Understanding these ideas demands not just language knowledge but also the ability to interpret subtle connotations and implied meaning.
+Understanding these ideas demands not just language knowledge but also the ability to interpret subtle connotations and implied meanings.

-British Idioms and Formal Register – Being a British work, it contains idiomatic expressions, formal speech, and context-specific phrasing that can challenge non-native speakers.
+British Idioms and Formal Register – As a British work, it contains idiomatic expressions, formal speech, and context-specific phrasing that can challenge non-native speakers.

 • It is more suitable for upper-intermediate to advanced readers, especially those comfortable with literary or philosophical texts.